 One afternoon the tv is on again, everyone is hanging in front of it, but nobody really looks at the screen.
 Empty eyes staring into nothingness.
 The only man in the uninviting company dozes off with a crossword puzzle book on his lap.
 And again my mother sits in the back of the room, safely behind her table.

 For a while I sit next to her, silently.

 Suddenly an idea arises.
 Without anyone seeing me, I quietly walk to a plant pot with a tiny puppet in it.
 A turtle.
 I hide it in my left hand.

 Then I walk to the television, and turn it off.
-Nobody shows any reaction.
+Nobody sees it, nobody shows any reaction.
 So I jump into the air and say loudly:

 – Ladies and gentlemen!

 – Something is hidden in my left hand.
 But what?
 Whoever guesses what it is, gets a box of chocolates.

 I look around questioningly.
 Make inviting gestures.
 No reaction…

 But then the troubled man says very quietly:

 Unbelievable … I open my hand and hold up the turtle.
 Everyone looks surprised.
 Me too.